 What Causes Autism?
 Understanding the Science

-Autism spectrum disorder (ASD) is a complex neurodevelopmental condition with no single cause.
-Current research points to a combination of genetic and environmental factors that affect brain development.
+Autism has no single cause.
+Research points to a mix of genetic and environmental factors.
+These affect how the brain develops.
 Here's what science tells us.

 A Personal Note to Parents

-"When our son was diagnosed with autism at age 8, one of my first questions was 'Why?'
-Like many parents, I searched for answers and blamed myself.
-Learning that autism has biological and genetic causes – not parenting choices – was important for our family.
-Whatever caused your child's autism, what matters now is supporting their growth.
-That's why we founded Buzz ABA: to help families focus on what they can do, not what they can't change."
+"When our son was diagnosed at age 8, I asked 'Why?'
+Like many parents, I searched for answers.
+I blamed myself.
+Learning that autism has biological causes, not parenting choices, helped our family.
+What matters now is supporting your child's growth.
+That's why we founded Buzz ABA.
+We help families focus on what they can do."

 The Monico Family, Founders of Buzz ABA